-General and administrative expenses for the quarter ended March 31, 2021 were \$119,995, compared to \$154,585 for the comparative quarter, a decrease of \$34,590.
-This decrease is partly due to a share-based compensation expense of \$23,535 relating to the fair value of stock options granted during the current quarter whereas this expense was \$35,867 in the comparative quarter.
-The other notable cost decrease was in shareholder communications costs which were \$19,794 less than in the comparative quarter which was due to fewer tradeshow and promotional activities.
-A notable increase in costs for the current quarter was in management fees which were \$6,000 higher resulting from the addition of Bruce Smith as the Company's President and Chief Executive Officer at the beginning of the current quarter.
+General and administrative expenses for the current quarter were \$93,857, compared to \$76,821 for the comparative quarter, an increase of \$17,036.
+A notable cost increase for the current quarter was in management fees which was due to the addition of Bruce Smith as the Company's President and Chief Executive Officer at the beginning of the current fiscal year.
 A portion of Mr. Smith's compensation is allocated to general and administrative expenses and a portion to exploration expenditures.
+Current quarter costs for salaries and benefits, office and administration, and shareholder communications were also slightly higher due in part to the Company's portion of shared administrative costs and website maintenance costs increasing.